"Beer built this city, but there is so much more to Milwaukee." (-Jewel, "The Milwaukee Song"). Read Guide >

 Downtown: “Downtown” Milwaukee typically refers to the CBD region north of the freeway in which the Pabst Theatre, Cathedral Park, and the School of Engineering (MSOE) lie.
 This region extends east to the lake, where you’ll find luxury 2BR condos for over $3000/month next to all-inclusive studios for $785/month.
 (Apparently, the consumer profile for Downtown Milwaukeeans is manifold.)
 South of the freeway—and technically still “downtown,” is the Historic Third Ward, an upscale, artsy, LGBT-friendly district.
 Third Ward apartments are only slightly more affordable than Downtown’s: expect to pay at least a hundo per month for a 1BR (studio, loft, whatever), and over $2000/month for a 2BR.
 Apartment contracts in Downtown and Third Ward generally include heating.

 West Side: Marquette is the first major neighborhood one meets when leaving Downtown for the West Side.
 Apartments in this area are suited to students: studios and 1BRs hover around $500/month and sometimes include utilities.
 2BRs usually jump up to $1000/month.
 Cold Spring Park and its further afield neighbor, Washington Heights, are surburbany alternatives to real suburbia.
 These areas are popular with commuters to Downtown (7-8 minutes in a car; longer on an MCTS bus).
-Sure, there are lots of cute gelato shops, but if you’re not planning on establishing a family and renovating a Victorian home, you might find the lifestyle out here lacking.
+Sure, there are lots of cute gelato shops, but if you’re not planning on renovating a Victorian home, you might find the lifestyle out here lacking.
 Not many 1BRs in these areas; instead, expect to pay around $700/month for a 2BR flat in Washington Heights.